psky1111/MimicDiffusion/README.md

 # MimicDiffusion
-Offical implement for MimicDiffusion with Pytorch
+Official implement for MimicDiffusion with Pytorch